Ebenezer Webster: Public career

 He was at various times a member of one or the other branch of the legislature, those being the New Hampshire House of Representatives and the New Hampshire Senate, and from 1791 till his death was judge of the court of common pleas of Hillsborough County.

 Family

 His eldest son by his second wife, Abigail Eastman, was named Ezekiel.
 Ezekiel was born in Salisbury, March 11, 1780, and died in Concord, April 10, 1829.
 Ezekiel graduated from Dartmouth College in 1804, studied law, and rose to eminence in his profession.
 He also served in the state legislature.
-He died instantaneously of disease of the heart while trying a case in Concord.
+He died while trying a case in court in Concord.
 Ebenezer's second son by Abigail was Daniel, a noted statesman of the United States.